La Tour d'Argent: Specialities

 Duck, especially the pressed duck, is the speciality (Canard à la presse, Caneton à la presse, Caneton Tour d'Argent, and recently renamed “Caneton de Frédéric Delair”).
 The restaurant raises its ducks on its own farm.
 Diners who order the duck receive a postcard with the bird's serial number, now well over 1 million.
 (Serial number #112,151 went to U.S. President Franklin Delano Roosevelt, #203,728 went to Marlene Dietrich, and #253,652 went to Charlie Chaplin).

 The restaurant's wine cellar, guarded around the clock, contains more than 450,000 bottles whose value was estimated in 2009 at 25 million euros (£22.5 million).
 Some 15,000 wines are offered to diners on a 400-page list.
+During a routine inventory control in 2024, wine worth more than €1.5m was found to be missing from the wine cellar.

 The dining room has an excellent view of the river Seine and Notre Dame.